voyd-io/revisely/README.md

 Features -

-Multiple choice quiz questions for all GCSE subjects.
-Search topics by name to get an explanation.
+Multiple choice quiz questions for all GCSE subjects Search topics by name to get an explanation
-Smart tracking of question statistics.
+Smart tracking of question statistics